ElNinjaGaiden/Dapper.DataRepositories/README.md

         }
     }

-And what if I want to handle more function rather CRUD operations?
+And what if I want to handle more functions rather than CRUD operations?
 Easy, define them at repository contract level and implement them at repository level, like this:

     //Repository contract
     public interface IUsersRepository : IDataRepository<User>